EricaWei053/COMS4995/README.md

 # COMS4995-Open-Source-Dev

-This folder is for the class COMS4995 Open Source Development at Columbia
+This folder will provide a platform to illustrate the predicted sentiment score on given financial news with chosen stock tickers.